rikulo/rikulo-blog/src/Tutorial/Creating-Snake.md

 This blog post details how to create a Snake game using Rikulo, Dart, HTML 5 and the Canvas.

 #The Result

-<iframe height="400px" width="572px" src="http://blog.rikulo.org/static/files/tutorial/creating-snake/index.html" style="width:572px height:396px"></iframe>
+<iframe height="400px" width="572px" src="http://blog.rikulo.org/static/files/tutorial/creating-snake/index.html" class="center-blog-image" style="border: 0px"></iframe>

 #Modeling the items